Eliza de Feuillide: Background

-Elizabeth Hancock (who was mostly called "Eliza") was born in India into an English gentry family.
+Elizabeth Hancock (who was mostly called "Eliza" and affectionately nicknamed "Betty") was born in India into an English gentry family.
 She was fourteen years older than her first cousin Jane Austen.
 She was the daughter of George Austen's sister Philadelphia, who had gone to India and married Tysoe Saul Hancock in 1753.
 Her father was a British surgeon employed by the East India Company.
 Eliza has been believed by some to be the natural child of her godfather Warren Hastings, later to be the first Governor-General of Bengal, a belief due to rumours circulated at the time by Jenny Strachey; but many points suggested that Eliza was indeed the daughter of Tysoe Hancock.
 She moved to England with her parents, in 1765.
 In 1779, she settled in France and two years later she married a wealthy French Army Captain, Jean-François Capot de Feuillide, who dubiously styled himself "Comte" (none of his parents or siblings were Comte/Comtesse).
 Eliza thus became Comtesse de Feuillide.
 She came back to England with her mother in 1790, after the beginning of the French Revolution.
 Her husband, who was loyal to the French monarchy, was arrested for conspiracy against the Republic during the Reign of Terror, and guillotined in 1794.

 Her first cousin Henry Thomas Austen, brother of Jane Austen, then courted Eliza, and married her in December 1797; they had no children.
 Eliza's only son, Hastings (named after Warren Hastings), died in 1801.

 Eliza died in April 1813, with Jane Austen at her bedside.
 Eliza and Austen had been quite close ever since their first meeting in 1786.
 She is buried in the cemetery of St John-at-Hampstead in North London.